stevedonovan/Lake/doc/index.md

     c.program{'hello',src='*',exclude='test'}

-`exclude` uses the same rules as `src`, so you could exclude any source file that began with `test-`, etc.
+`exclude` uses the same rules as `src`, so you could exclude any source file that began with `test-` with a wilcard, etc.

 Often the language does not fully specify the extension.
 C++ files have a number of common extensions (including upper-case C).
 My preference is `.cpp`; but it's easy to override this with `ext`: